masaki-norton/leetcode_problems/README.md

 One-liner is sorting both strings and comparing if they are equial. \
 The other method is to create a dictionary of each letter occurrence and \
 comparing the dictionaries.

+### 1 Two Sum
+Create a "subtracted" array, much faster than double loop.\
+Check condition that return indices are not the same, and return.